nylar357/eSHential_scripts/README.md

 eSHential_scripts
 CONTENTS

 autoplay.sh - autoplays video from a copied URL in MPVPlayer.
-Requires XClip & MPV
+Requires XClip & MPV.
+Example: Jump on putlockers.me or get on your Tubi.tv account select your movie copy URL.. ./run the script MPV spawns loads the url and plays.
+GREAT for sizing, audio control, makes a more flexible watching experience.

 bckliteF.sh | bckliteH.sh | liteoff.sh  - scripts to operate the Dell keyboard backlight